General Plot

 Nobody contradicted him.
 Apart from the fact that the light breeze would have dispersed any mist, it looked too static.
 Camilla produced a pair of field-glasses and studied the cliff-tops as well as she could against the slight rocking of the boat.
 Presently she lowered them.

-'I don't know.
-It doesn't seem to move at all.
+to move at all.
 It must be a blight of some kind.
 Can't we go a little closer in?'

 I borrowed the glasses off her.
 It was impossible to keep them trained on one spot, but I could catch a glimpses of the outlines of leaves and branches through stuff that shrouded them on the nearer trees, further away it seemed to grow more opaque and to lie on them like a bank of soiled snow.
 But what it was I could form no guess.